PennyLaneAI/pennylane/doc/introduction.rst

 2. **Quantum gradients**: the gradients of quantum functions, these are themselves built from quantum functions

-3. **Quantum nodes**: an abstract representation of quantum circuits which input/output classical information
+3. **Quantum nodes**: an abstract representation of quantum circuits which input and output classical information

 4. **Hybrid computation**: a computing model which seamlessly integrates both classical and quantum nodes